hiranthaR/Json-to-Dart-Model/README.md

 ## Freezed

+Freezed supports both old versions to 0.12.7 and new from 0.14.0 and higher.
 Freezed requires three packages to generate json files to Freezed classes with a few clicks.

   structure of the `pubspec.yaml`